Constanta Fast Facts

 Roman Emperor Augustus exiled Ovid to Tomis in year 8 AD.

 Ovid's bronze stature, designed by Italian sculptor Ettore Ferrari in 1887 adorns the square named after him.
-An exact replica of the statue can be found in the town of Sulmona (Italy),

 the birth pace of the poet.